pkivolowitz/asm_book/section_1/regs/ldr2.md

 Suddenly all the address change to much larger values.

+**In fact, the addresses all seem to be six bytes long!
+OK, so they aren't eight bytes long but this can be explained by choices about how much of the full "virtual" address space that will be used.
+The salient point is that even six bytes is far too large to fit in a four byte instruction.
+GDB is masking the pseudo instruction and showing what the effective addresses are.**

 Now lets step forward to see the results of the first `ldr` of the `printf()` template / format string into `x0`.